-Select a balance sheet template link then click download.
+Select a balance sheet template link then click download or start using

 The second essential skill is figuring out how much money you expect to earn and send out the door this month.
 Not next month or last month.
 This month is all we are worried about.
-Whether it is the 1st or last day of the month use this Excel Sheet (best for filling in on a computer) or this PDF (best for printing) and follow the steps below.
+Whether it is the 1st or last day of the month use the templates and steps below to get started.

 - Income: Simply add up all the money you expect to get over the course of this month.
 Include money you have already received and expect to receive.

 - Required Minimum Debt Payments: Add up every debt payment you are required to pay in order to not be delinquent for the month.
 For example, if you have a credit card with a balance of say $2,000, you may have a required payment of $50 and a suggested payment of $250.
 Right now we are just adding up the required debt payments.
 So in this case you would use $50.

 - Spending and Giving: Add up everything you expect to spend or give this month.
 Don’t include debt payments.
 Think hard there are probably more than you think – phone bill, water bill, trash, rent, entertainment, groceries, insurance, gas, gym, Netflix, coffee, groceries, donations.
 You get the idea.

 - Investments: Add up everything you plan to make as a debt reduction payment, put towards an emergency fund, contribute to retirement, or deposit into an investment account.